-We received a request from a client to invalidate a patent that was related to the concept of random access procedure.
+We received a request from a client to invalidate a patent that was related to the concept of a random access procedure.
 More specifically, the patent was talking about a specific equation.

 We have worked extensively on invalidation searches, but cases like these are really rare.
-However, we had a good start, as we found an important lead in the very start of the search.
+However, we had a good start, as we found an important lead at the very start of the search.
 While checking the file history of the patent, we observed that the concept of random access procedure was used in developing many standards.
 So we attempted to build different routes to get to the required result using that lead.

 The initial two routes were:

 We started searching for patents.
 However, there was not much patent literature to analyze and it was clear that searching patents are going to be a futile effort.
 We quickly shifted our efforts on standards, hence.

 Searching in standards is akin to looking for a pearl in an ocean.
 Since we were not able to narrow down to a particular standard, the literature became overwhelming and a big challenge.
 Here at GreyB, we believe that hard challenges help bring out the best strategy.
 That’s what happened.

 - Search each change request from the beginning of the development of the standard, or